RomanIbba/interview_prep/README.md

 ## Contributing

-We welcome contributions from everyone!
+Contributions are welcom from everyone!
 Take a look at the CONTRIBUTING.md file to see how you can contribute